larsgw/citation.js/README.md

 ```

 1. In the first parameter you pass the input data.
 [Input types](#input_type)
 2. In the second parameter you pass the settings.
 It contains the following properties.
-These are the default options for using `.get()`.
+These are the default options for using `.get()`
   1. `format`: The output format: `"real"` (default) or `"string"`
   2. `type`: The output type: `"html"`, `"string"` or `"json"` (default).
   3. `style`: The output style.
 See [Output](#output). `"csl"` is default